coxn1446/freelancev1/README.md

 $ npm start
 $ npm run server
 ```
+The app should now be viewable in your browser at "http://localhost:3000"

 ## Production
 If you decide to clone this repo and make a website of your own, you will need to do a few things in order to get the app ready for development.